Ontario Careless Driving Defence

 Risk Review

-We review the ticket, collision type, summons status, licence class, and urgency.
+The ticket, collision type, summons status, licence class, and urgency.

 2